georgegunter/Anti-Flow/README.md

 ## Getting started

-To recreate simulations from "Compromised ACC vehicles can degrade current mixed-autonomy traffic performance while remaining stealthy against detection." run \examples\run_i24_adversarial.py to create attacked traffic.
+To recreate simulations from "Compromised ACC vehicles can degrade current mixed-autonomy traffic performance while remaining stealthy against detection." run \examples\full_network_attack.py to create attacked traffic.

+For a guide on how to set up an adversarial simulation environment see \tutorials.

 ## Installing flow